YasarMushtaq1/axisfinance/README.md

  - Dispalying Transactions
  - Displaying Transactions with its corresponding pictures
  - Displaying Transactions with its date
+ - Adding feature
+ - Adding Transactions with the following data (Name, Explaination, Amount, date, Condition)
+ - Displaying the statics of transaction in diferent range of (Day, Week, Month, Year)
  - Navigation bar for navigating between pages
- - Adding feature
- - Adding Transactions with the following data
-   -